ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 These fields must have the same types as their counterparts in the Input and Output records.

-If Weighted Imputation is performed, then the back data should also contain:
+If weighted imputation is being implemented, then the back data should include the necessary periods for the specified time lag (e.g., the previous year) to allow this.

+The back data for weighting should also contain:

 * Unweighted Forward Link – Numeric
 * Unweighted Backward Link – Numeric